 - The Languages option lists the programming languages permitted by the test setter to answer the question.
 Select the required language from the list.

-- Click Submit code & continue to submit your answer.
-You can revisit the question, modify the code, recompile and resubmit the answer any number of times during the Test.
+- Click on the Submit code & continue button to submit your answer.
+You can revisit the question, modify the code, re-compile, and resubmit the answer any number of times during the Test.

 See the following topics for detailed information.